Be Smart, Stay Safe Guidance

 CROSS STATE TRAVEL MAP

-This map – updated weekly on Fridays – is populated with raw data from Johns Hopkins University and uses multiple factors to determine how many active cases are in each county.
+This map – updated weekly on Tuesdays – is populated with raw data from Johns Hopkins University and uses multiple factors to determine how many active cases are in each county.
 Read the complete methodology for how active cases per million residents is being calculated.
 The aggregated data by county is also available.

 Be Smart, Stay Safe Guidance in Vermont